dojo/docs/dojo/windowUnloaded.rst

 It executes all the functions contained in an existing private array.

 To add a function to this array use dojo.addOnWindowUnload.
+Favor using `dojo.addOnWindowUnload <dojo/addOnWindowUnload>`_ instead of this method directly.

 =====
 Usage